-Commony dataila Concernd Decifical tod Company details Concord Pacific Ltd PO Box 1213 Boroko, Portion 2150, Tarport Road Four Mile, N.C.D., Papua New Guinea Director: Datuk Yaw Teck Seng Concord Pacific is directed by its controlling shareholder Datuk Yaw Teck Seng, founder and Chairman of the Malaysian logging giant Samling Group.
-1 Location of damage Papua New Guinea - the Kiunga-Aiambak 'road' Project 2 Active in Papua New Guinea's Western Province, Concord Pacific is logging in the heart of Asia Pacific's largest tract of ancient rainforest.
-Company activity A Malaysian-owned logging company operating in Papua New company activity Guinea, Concord Pacific is-in theory-building a road between the small township of Kiunga and the village of Aiambak in the country's remote Western Province.
+Company details Concord Pacific Ltd PO Box 1213 Boroko, Portion 2150, Tarport Road Four Mile, N.C.D., Papua New Guinea Director: Datuk Yaw Teck Seng Concord Pacific is directed by its controlling shareholder Datuk Yaw Teck Seng, founder and Chairman of the Malaysian logging giant Samling Group.
+Location of damage Papua New Guinea - the Kiunga-Aiambak 'road' Project Active in Papua New Guinea's Western Province, Concord Pacific is logging in the heart of Asia Pacific's largest tract of ancient rainforest.
+Company activity A Malaysian-owned logging company operating in Papua New Guinea, Concord Pacific is-in theory-building a road between the small township of Kiunga and the village of Aiambak in the country's remote Western Province.
 In practice, the company has illegally extracted millions of dollars worth of timber from the region's pristine rainforests: seven years on from the beginning of 'road' construction, more than 179 km of forest have been cleared but there is not - and never has been-a functional highway.
-Type of incident - Illegal transfer of logging rights under a Timber Authority 3 - Misrepresentation of landowners 4 - Unlawful extension of the project 5 - Large scale (more than 600,000 cubic metres) extraction of illegal logs 6 - Human rights abuses 7 Type of damage - Theft from local landowners and loss of revenue through logs removed and sold without landowner consent - Alleged health and safety risks related to forest damage and poor logging practice - Alleged links with the illegal trade in drugs and guns between Papua New Guinea and Australia8 poor government performance and allegations of corruption Pango of damago This logging activity has disturbed and degraded thousands of Range of damage,
+Type of incident Illegal transfer of logging rights under a Timber Authority Misrepresentation of landowners Unlawful extension of the project Large scale (more than 600,000 cubic metres) extraction of illegal logs Human rights abuses Type of damage Theft from local landowners and loss of revenue through logs removed and sold without landowner consent Alleged health and safety risks related to forest damage and poor logging practice Alleged links with the illegal trade in drugs and guns between Papua New Guinea and Australia poor government performance and allegations of corruption Range of damage, This logging activity has disturbed and degraded thousands of

-1 Samling control 1.5 million ha of forest concessions in Sarawak, Malaysia, as well as concessions in Cambodia and Guyana.
+&lt;sup>1 Samling control 1.5 million ha of forest concessions in Sarawak, Malaysia, as well as concessions in Cambodia and Guyana.
 Traditional indigenous peoples in Sarawak such as the Penan have been disputing their logging operations for more than 15 years, including most recently in April 2002.
-A summary of Penan protests against Samling and the company's practices in Guyana and Cambodia can be found in 'High Stakes : the need to control transnational logging companies - A Malaysian case study' by World Rainforest Movement and Forest Monitor Ltd, August 1998 2 For a full report on this project see Greenpeace (2002) Partners in Crime: Malaysian loggers, timber markets and the politics of self-interest in Papua New Guinea.
+A summary of Penan protests against Samling and the company's practices in Guyana and Cambodia can be found in 'High Stakes: the need to control transnational logging companies - A Malaysian case study' by World Rainforest Movement and Forest Monitor Ltd, August 1998 For a full report on this project see Greenpeace (2002) Partners in Crime: Malaysian loggers, timber markets and the politics